 My wife was pregnant with my third child, Ashton, her hormones were all over and we had a silly argument.
 She left for a few hours.

 I returned home, sat myself on the living room floor and put Sky Sports News on the TV.
-I continued to drink the whisky and one by one, swig by swig, I sank the paracetamol as if they were skittles.
+I continued to drink the whisky and one by one, swig by swig, I sank the paracetamol.

 Over and over in my head I was convincing myself this was the right thing to do, I was convinced that my 2 sons and daughter would have a better life without their daddy!